Talking VTE Podcast With Alex Hayes

 Actually, the way Alex went about constructing the audio was really interesting as well.
 He had me download the latest version of Audacity and then record my conversation at my end as an mp3 file while he did the same synchronously on his PC.
 I then had to upload the resultant file to podomatic so that Alex could retrieve it and mix both tracks back into one conversation.
 The uploading took forever – or so it felt.
 Interestingly, Alex had suggested this conversation two evenings earlier when we exchanged a bit of Skype chat but as it was 10.30 pm already, I declined at the time.
 (Imagine how late that would have been – a hour chat plus an hour upload to podomatic!
 And later for Alex being an half hour ahead of my time!)
 Thanks, Alex, for the opportunity and I do have a mobile phone based lesson planned soon for my Year 5/6 class that will be fun.

-1 Response to “Talking VTE Podcast With Alex Hayes”
+One thought on “Talking VTE Podcast With Alex Hayes

 It was my privelege Graham.
 I have 16 podcasts to mic down here and thats only after having been here for 48 hours later.
 Teemu have smoked at least 48 cigarettes between us and amongst the carnage of all things un-connected and un-conferenced it’s been a an abolute hoot….to date…….five days to go or so.